dtube/embed/README.md

 * Author: the steem username of the account associated with the content
 * Permlink: the permlink of the steem content, or 'live' for the user livestream
 * Autoplay: true/false, default to false.
 If true, the video will start playing without click
-* Branding: true/false, default to false.
+* Modest Branding: true/false, default to false.
 If true, the DTube logo will be hidden

 Example: